Dalbee/energy-analytics-fabric-bi/docs/architecture/project1_energy_architecture.md

 The architecture aligns with enterprise-grade governance requirements:

-- Workspace separation for development, testing, and production.
+- **Workspace Separation:** Dedicated environments for development and production.

-- Naming conventions enforce consistency across datasets, pipelines, notebooks, and reports.
+- **Naming Standards:** Enforced consistency across all Fabric items.

-- Dataset certification ensures only validated assets are used in decision-making.
+- **Dataset Certification:** Clearly identifies validated assets for business decision-making.

-- Access control implemented using RLS, OLS, and workspace permissions.
-- Monitoring dashboards track pipeline runs, refresh health, usage, and capacity consumption.
+- **Monitoring:** Dashboards track refresh health, capacity consumption, and usage metrics.

-- Change management processes ensure traceability and risk reduction.
-- Compliance considerations include audit logs, data lineage visibility, and sensitivity labels.
+- **Lineage:** Full visibility from raw source files to final Power BI visuals via Fabric Lineage View.

 ---

 ## 8. Summary

-This architecture provides a scalable, governed, and maintainable analytics foundation built on Microsoft Fabric.
+This architecture provides a scalable, governed, and maintainable analytics foundation.
+By combining a **Spark-driven data engineering backbone** with a **high-performance Import Mode semantic layer,** it meets the high availability and reliability needs of large energy-sector organisations.
-It supports:

-- Reliable data ingestion
-- Enterprise-grade transformations
-- A reusable semantic layer
-- Governed reporting
-- DevOps-aligned deployment
-- Long-term adaptability for a growing analytics organisation

 It is suitable for large energy-sector enterprises that require high availability, strong governance, and consistent KPIs across multiple business units.